geological-survey-of-queensland/gsq-survey-profile/README.md

 # GSQ Survey Profile
 This is a generic model of a *survey* - a temporal observation event.
-Within this model too are more detailed models of special kinds of `Surveys`, such as `Seismic Surveys`, for the aquisition of seismic data.
+Within this model are more detailed models of special kinds of `Surveys`, such as `Seismic Surveys`, for the aquisition of seismic data.
 Figure 1 below shows the basic properties of the generic `Survey` class.

 <img src="model/survey.svg" style="width:300px;" alt="The GSQ Survey object and its direct properties" />